ssettlynn/wolfeye_Plus/README.md

 ### **Backend**
 - Python (FastAPI)
 - Deep face for face detection
 - YOLO for PPE detection
+- Redis for caching at scale in real-time
 - MongoDB database for storing user and detection data

 ### **Development Tools**